 Continuing on with my detox recipes, I give you this delicious soup recipe.
 I can honestly already tell in the last week of eating healthier and how my body is responding.
 If you’ve been following me then you know I have an infatuation with soup, and this one is a sure-fire winner.

-In addition to balanced diet exercise is also key.
-With that being said you will often see chicken in diets because it is an extremely lean protein that can also enhance the flavor of a recipe and in addition it can also help fill you up so you’re not snacking on bad foods.
+In addition to a balanced diet, exercise is also key.
+With that being said you will often see a chicken in diets because it is an extremely lean protein that can also enhance the flavor of a recipe and in addition, it can also help fill you up so you’re not snacking on bad foods.

 - Onions – small dice

 - Mushrooms – cut into wedges